 Desktop and Mobile Apps

 So how’s the user experience?
 Well, having in mind that the VPN is buried inside the browser settings, it’s most likely not going to be great at first.
-Although, I must admit that Opera Browser really looks nice and is quick enough in terms of browsing.
+Although, we must admit that Opera Browser really looks nice and is quick enough in terms of browsing.

 To find Opera VPN, you need to open the Settings menu, scroll down quite a bit, and find the option called VPN.
 Here, you need to toggle the option on and you’re all set and done.
 After you do this, the VPN icon will appear next to the search bar, indicating that this functionality is activated.

 On mobile, Opera VPN is pretty much the same.
 Once again, you’ll need to visit the Settings menu, turn it on, and connect to a server to protect your browser traffic.
-Additionally, Opera offers more settings that you can tweak but I’ll leave that discussion for now.
+Additionally, Opera offers more settings that you can tweak but we’ll leave that discussion for now.

 All in all, the VPN itself is fairly easy to use, and server switching is pretty quick.
 Opera VPN did a good job in terms of user experience, despite its very limited features and a bit cluttered Settings menu that makes finding the VPN a bit hard at first.